-- 4.3.3 Support Keirunga Gardens to be used for outdoor art exhibitions by artists. - 4.3.4 Consider relocation of the Tui Gates to an appropriate location elsewhere in the Gardens. - 4.3.5 Identify the appropriate sites for the installation of artwork within the Gardens. - 4.3.6 Work with mana whenua representatives, Keirunga Park Railway and The Creative Hub to design bespoke artistic furniture features to encourage activity and participation.
+- 4.3.3 Support Keirunga Gardens to be used for outdoor art exhibitions by artists. - 4.3.4 Prior to work being undertaken on widening of the entrance driveway, consider alternative placement of the Tui Gates near the entrance to the Gardens in consultation with Landmarks Trust and the Arts & Crafts Society Inc. - 4.3.5 Identify the appropriate sites for the installation of artwork within the Gardens. - 4.3.6 Work with mana whenua representatives, Keirunga Park Railway and The Creative Hub to design bespoke artistic furniture features to encourage activity and participation.